Scalar Curvature Splittings I: Minimal Factors

 We recall some basic concepts and formulate them for the metric space $(H,d_{\sima})$.

 \begin{definition}[Hausdorff Measure and Dimension] For some $H \in {\cal{G}}$, let $A \subset (H,d_{\sima})$, $k \in [0,\infty)$ and $\delta \in (0,\infty]$.
 Then we set

-${\cal{H}}_k(A)$ is the $k$-dimensional \textbf{Hausdorff measure} of A. The infimum of all $k$ so that ${\cal{H}}_k(A)=0$ is the \textbf{Hausdorff dimension} $\dim_{\cal{H}} (A)=\dim_{\cal{H}} (A \subset (H,d_{\sima}))$ of $A$ as a subset of $(H,d_{\sima})$. \end{definition}
+${\mathbb{H}}_k(A)$ is the $k$-dimensional \textbf{Hausdorff measure} of A. The infimum of all $k$ so that ${\mathbb{H}}_k(A)=0$ is the \textbf{Hausdorff dimension} $\dim_{\mathbb{H}} (A)=\dim_{\mathbb{H}} (A \subset (H,d_{\sima}))$ of $A$ as a subset of $(H,d_{\sima})$. \end{definition}

-In the literature the definition (\ref{hkd}) oftentimes contains a multiplicative gauging constant to keep the values consistent with that of the Riemannian volume of the Euclidean unit ball.
-But we are primarily interested in the Hausdorff dimension of $\Sigma$ and omit this constant to keep the computations as simple as possible.
+\begin{remark} 1.
+In the literature the definition (\ref{hkd}) oftentimes contains a multiplicative gauging constant to keep (\ref{hkd}) consistent with the Riemannian volume of Euclidean unit balls.
+We are primarily interested in the Hausdorff dimension of $\Sigma$ and drop this constant.\\ 2.
+For the same reason we henceforth only consider \textbf{open ball covers}, that is, in (\ref{hkd}) we assume that $S_i=B_{r_i}(p_i)$ for some $p_i \in H$ and $r_i>0$.
+The resulting measures (occasionally called spherical Hausdorff measures) are equivalent since any $S_i$ is contained in an open ball $B_{diam (S_i)}(z_i)$, for some suitably chosen $z_i \in H$, and $diam(B_{diam (S_i)}(z_i)) \le 2 \cdot diam (S_i)$.